DataWithAlex/Documentation/my-website/statistics/Spotify_EDA/Spotify.md

 Dataset of songs of various artist in the world and for each song is present:

-- Several statistics of the music version on spotify, including the number of streams;
+- _Several statistic_ of the music version on spotify, including the number of streams;
 - Number of views of the official music video of the song on youtube.

 ## Variables in DataSet